 Advocacy & Leadership.
-Cathy’s current passion includes bringing together the art therapy community worldwide; to this end, she became the community organizer for the International Art Therapy Organization Group in May 2009, a network of approximately 7000 professionals and students across the globe and is a co-founder of the Art Therapy Alliance, coining the use of the term “art therapy alliance” and designing the original logo to define a community network of like-minded individuals with interests in art therapy for health, social action, and transformation.
+Cathy’s current passion includes bringing together the expressive arts therapy community worldwide; to this end, she became the community organizer for several social media based groups.
 In April 2010, she co-founded the non-profit organization Art Therapy Without Borders, dedicated to using art therapy to wake up the world through service, education, research, and global networking.
-Cathy is the current and first President of ATWB and has built its social media presence to over 100,000 followers.
+Cathy is the current and first President of ATWB and has built its social media presence to over 150,000 followers.

-Cathy currently resides in the decidedly weird city of Louisville, Kentucky with husband David and furry feline supervisors and task masters, Zoolee and Finnegan.
+Cathy currently resides in the decidedly weird city of Louisville, Kentucky with husband David and furry feline supervisors.

-Malchiodi Family International Geneology Research Project.
 Ever wonder about what the origination of the name “Malchiodi” is?
 It is a surname from Northern Italy that can be traced back to at least the 14th century.
-Here is a site that explains where “Malchiodi” came from and more.
 Anyone with the name Malchiodi has a “true surname” and is descended from a common ancestor.
-If you are a Malchiodi in the US, take a look at the Ellis Island records on this website.
+If you are a Malchiodi in the US, you can find out more from Ellis Island records.
 The family heraldry is at the left: “Steal the Virtue from Fire.”

 Malchiodi in the World/ Malchiodi di tutto il Mondo on Facebook.
 If you are on Facebook, join Laura Malchiodi’s group and find your Italian cousins in Italia and around the world.